About

 In 2022, Katie served as EP/Showrunner on WE NEED TO TALK ABOUT COSBY, a highly acclaimed and award-winning 4-part docuseries for Showtime, directed by W. Kamau Bell.
 The series premiered at the 2022 Sundance Film Festival, and received awards from the Peabody Awards, the Critics Choice Awards, Hollywood Critics Association, Gotham Awards, IDAs, Cinema Eye, ReelBlack, and the Gracies.
 The series was nominated for 4 Primetime Emmys, a TCA award, and the Independent Spirit Awards.

-She is also in development on a documentary project based on Rebecca Traister’s acclaimed book “All the Single Ladies,” as well as a reality series uplifting single mothers.
+She has developed and co-created multiple TV projects, including a series based on Rebecca Traister’s acclaimed book “All the Single Ladies,” and a formatted reality series uplifting single mothers, which ended up beig produced for Hallmark.

 Just before the pandemic, Katie produced a narrative short film in conjunction with the Women’s Weekend Film Challenge in LA.
 Leading an all female crew of 26 women, they completed a short film in just four days.
 Prior to that, she was thrilled to produce documentary content for Rihanna’s ground – breaking “Savage X Fenty” Amazon special, during NY Fashion Week.